 Based on the Home Town Locator’s latest report, the HAI for the Dayton MSA was 162 in July 2021.
 This means that the median family has about 1.6 times the annual income needed to purchase a median priced, single-family resale home in the Dayton metro area.

 Quality of life

 The Dayton Business Journal recently reported that Dayton is climbing the list of one of the best places to live in the U.S. Cost of living is well below the national average and the city is filled with historic neighborhoods and districts.
 Outdoor lovers have plenty to choose from among the 20 different metro-area parks and more than 300 miles of biking trails.

 Key Quality of Life Stats:

-- Forbes gives Dayton high marks in cost of doing business, education and job growth, and names the city as one of the best places for business and careers in the U.S.
+- Forbes gave Dayton high marks in cost of doing business, education and job growth, and names the city as one of the best places for business and careers in the U.S.

 - Cost of living in Dayton is 14% below the national average.

-- Niche.com awards Dayton “A” ratings for nightlife and diversity.
+- Niche.com awards Dayton “B-” ratings for nightlife and cost of living.